 To view educational videos about bars and restaurants with a smoke-free environment click here.

-To make this transition as easy as possible for your customers and employees, it’s important to effectively communicate information about the new Law and your establishment’s responsibility in complying with the Law.
+To make this transition as easy as possible for your customers and employees, it’s important to effectively communicate information about the Law and your establishment’s responsibility in complying with the Law.
 The better you know and understand the Law, the easier it will be for your employees to explain the law to your customers.
 Here are some helpful tips you can share with your employees:

 Handling Problems